Fobal/zoogenes-unreal/README.md

-# zoogenes-unreal
-# ZooGenes Integration Plugin for Unreal Engine 5.2+
+# ZooGenes Starter-Integration Plugin for Unreal Engine 5.2+

 This plugin provides everything you need to seamlessly integrate ZooGenes—a collection of 3D characters created by PLYR CHAIN—into your Unreal Engine projects.

 # Features